licitdev/docs/configuration/data-model/relationships.md

 The easiest way to configure an M2O field is to follow the guide on how to [create a field (standard)](/configruation/data-model/fields/#create-a-field-standard) and select the M2O Interface from the template wizard.

 In an M2O relationship, multiple items from the parent collection are linked to one single item in the related collection.
-For example, a city can only be in one country, but a country can contain many cities.
+For example, there are many cities in a country, but a city can only be in one country.

 ![Many-to-One Relational Diagram](image.webp)